- Emil D. Kakkis, M.D., Ph.D., Chief Executive Officer and President

 Mr. Srivastava holds a B.S. in Pharmacy from Banaras Hindu University, a M.S. in Medicinal Chemistry from St. Johns University and a M.A.S. in Management from Johns Hopkins University.

 Spencer Guthrie brings over 15 years of clinical development experience in Biotech, in addition to several years of experience in Research, Project Management and Market Development Experience.
-Mr. Guthrie joined Ultragenyx In June 2012, and heads the Clinical Operations and Data Management department.
+Mr. Guthrie joined Ultragenyx In June 2012, and heads the Clinical Operations.
 Mr Guthrie’s experience include 8 years at Genentech with increasing responsibility culminating in overseeing many programs as a Sr. Clinical Program Manager.
 At Genentech, he worked on several innovative clinical programs, INDs and filings with Rituxan, Avastin and Lucentis, including work on orphan indications.
 Mr. Guthrie spent 5 years leading projects at Elan followed by Janssen Alzheimer’s Immunotherapy, working as Director of Clinical Operations, overseeing 6 compounds and a large group of employees, primarily in Neuroscience.
 He also served as the Project Management Lead for Tysabri and the Compound Core Team Leader for an early stage development project at Elan.

 Mr. Guthrie has a Bachelor’s in Neuroscience from Vanderbilt University and an MBA from the University of California and is PMP certified.